 Add a corner component to a node in another glyph by selecting the node and choosing Add Corner Component from the context menu.
-A glyph picker will open, showing only corner glyphs.
+A glyph picker will open, showing corner glyphs.
 Search for the desired corner and insert it by pressing Return.
-Press Escape to not add a corner.

 In Edit View, a corner component is highlighted with a subtle blue background.
 Click on a corner component to select it.
 Shift-click to select multiple corners.
 A selected corner can be copied with Edit > Copy (Cmd-C) and pasted onto other nodes with Edit > Paste (Cmd-V).
 Press the Delete key to remove the selected corner components.
 Control-click or right-click a corner and choose Decompose Corner to replace the component by its path.

 Select a corner component to view its Info box.
-(View > Show Info.
-Cmd-Shift-I. also needs to be selected.)
+View > Show Info (Cmd-Shift-I) needs to be active.
 Click the component name in the Info box to replace it with a different component.
-Click the arrow ♠ button to add and activate the corner glyph in Edit View.
-Use the ↔ horizontal and ♣ vertical scale fields to change the size of the corner.
+Click the arrow ◆ button to add and activate the corner glyph in Edit View.
+Use the ↔ horizontal and ↑ vertical scale fields to change the size of the corner.
 This might be useful for increasing the size of serifs for capital letters or reducing it for small caps.
 Negative values (such as '-100') may be used to flip the component.
-This allows a bottom-left serif to be reused on the top-left, the bottom-right, and the top-right.
+This allows a left serif to be reused on the right or a bottom serif on the top.
 The mirror buttons from the Palette (see p.
 62) can also be used to flip corner components.